ysyk2021/integrating-ai-into-business-processes-from-procurement-to-production/src/chapter-2-3.md

-# Examples of Successful Implementation of AI in Business Processes

 Artificial intelligence (AI) has the potential to transform business processes by providing valuable insights and automation.
 In this chapter, we will explore the applications of AI in business processes and provide examples of successful implementation.